czyys/dustforceguide/README.md

 * Ground Dashes
 	* If your speed is below your normal running speed it immediately puts you at it and locks your momentum for 12/13 frames (There's 60 frames in a second).
-	* The same applies if your speed is above it with one important difference – it locks your momentum at your current speed.
+	* The same applies if your speed is above it with one important difference - it locks your momentum at your current speed.
-	* You can cancel out of it by jumping, wallrunning or attacking.
+	* You can cancel out of it by jumping, grabbing a wall or attacking.

 * Air Dashes
 	* Point 1 applies the same.
 	* Point 2 is more complicated and I’m not going to get into it in this guide.
 For now don’t worry about it.
-	* You can cancel out of it only by jumping and wallrunning.
+	* You can cancel out of it only by jumping or grabbing a wall.

 - - - -